 Problem statement

-The goal is to regress partition K_p and diffusion \mathcal{D} coefficients from a function defined as an infinite series expansion involving the resolution of a rational trigonometric equation.
-An additional complexity is equation solutions are dependent of the K_p coefficient therefore they need to be evaluated at each optimization step.
+The goal is to regress partition and diffusion coefficients from a function defined as an infinite series expansion involving the resolution of a rational trigonometric equation.
+An additional complexity is equation solutions are dependent of the coefficient therefore they need to be evaluated at each optimization step.

 Solution presented in this article only require scipy package (which is built on top of numpy).